Overview

 - Orthostatic tachycardia

-- neck or headach
+- neck or headache

 Precaution